MasDennis/rajawali3d.org/src/content/getting-started/0.9/08-user-interface-elements/index.md

 You can add user interface elements and layouts on top  of the OpenGL Surface View.

-It can be done in the `Activity` and it’s very easy:
+It can be done in the `Activity` and it's very easy:
 ```
 @Override
     public void onCreate(Bundle savedInstanceState) {